doorstrawberry/loremdle/README.md

 * A mind-bending and life-changing experience enough to start a mid-life crisis after every guess
 * No googling >:(
   * Exercise your linguistic intuition!
 Try coming up with words you haven't thought of before!
 You get better the more you practice!
   * If you're actually that stuck on coming up with words just find a lorem ipsum generator and input any 5 letter word you find there.
+* Have fun!
+Yay!

 ## Tools used
 * HTML5